makemepulse/typed-bone/README.md

 # typed-bone

-SPA site starter using Typescript and Browserify
+SPA site starter using Typescript, Browserify and Backbone

 ## Install